owl4ce/dotfiles/README.md

 ## :gift_heart:  Tip Jar
 If you enjoy my **dotfiles** and would like to show your appreciation, you may want to tip me here.
-It is never required but always wholeheartedly appreciated.
+It's never required but always wholeheartedly appreciated.

 Thank you from the bottom of my heart! :heartpulse: